SWEG-2012Batch-SecD-G1/Library-Management-System-/README.md

 You can find books in an instant, issue/reissue books quickly, and manage all the data efficiently and orderly using this system.
 The purpose of a library management system is to provide instant and accurate data regarding any type of book, thereby saving a lot of time and effort.

-# section 4 :-Mahlet Tizazu
+# 4th memeber of the group :-Mahlet Tizazu
 so far i have defined three functions the first was a function that displays the main menu screen on that it enables to identifiey whether it is a user of admin how wants to access the system, the second one is a function that enables the admin to add new book to the library and the last but not the least of my function is the function that enables the librarian to modify the existed book.